 Palliative Care Social Worker

-- I predominantly support people living with a life limiting illness, their carers and family during a time of change and uncertainty associated with disability, loss and grief.
-I work collaberatively with other multi-disciplinary professional teams surrounding the person and those important to them including family members to ensure that services and interventions take account of the whole person, keeping them at the centre of their care.
-This includes alongside organisations such as the hospice, charitable organisations, Community Adult Services, including, but not limited to, Nurses, and Occupational Therapists, and States Departments including Social Security and Housing.
+- The Palliative Care Social Worker is based within the Specialist Palliative Care Team predominantly supporting people living with a life limiting illness, their carers and family during a time of change and uncertainty associated with disability, loss and grief.
+The Social Worker works collaboratively with other multi-disciplinary professional teams surrounding the person and those important to them including family members, to ensure that services and interventions take account of the whole person, keeping them at the centre of their care.

-- I offer a wide variety of support to both the person and those that are important to them.
+- A variety of support options can be provided to both the person and those that are important to them.
 This can include:

-- Sourcing practical help and support at home.
+- Sourcing practical help and support at home identified through the completion of psychosocial assessment.

-- Accessing other services including, community care at home, community nursing, carer respite, hospice care, residential and nursing home placements.
+- Accessing other support services including; care at home, community nursing support, carer respite, hospice care, residential and nursing home placements.

 - Psychological and emotional support.

 - Supporting people to prepare for the end of their lives through advance care planning and crisis interventions.